4tfa/crusaderforroblox/README.md

 crusader.lua is new version of crusader with radar, some features dont work such as operator esp

-crusader.lua is made for operations siege
+crusader.lua is made for operations siege but will probably work on every game

+crusader_old_ui.lua is universal